sadad64/sadad64/README.md

-### 😆 Hi there
+### 😆 Introduce Me...
 I'm attending Konkuk University, Management Of Technology.
+I'm a business student who is interested in development. <br>
+Especially, I'm interested in Javascript, Node.js and C++.
+Look forward to your kind cooperation :)
 <br>
 <br>
 ### 💡 I'm interested in...